We are a nationwide network of student/teacher volunteers.

-Sonoma County educators and education leaders were heartbroken by the trauma we witnessed young people experience due to this climate-related disaster.
-Young people knew that we, as a nation, were not acting according to our shared values by our climate inaction and climate justice silence.
-They respected our democratic process and local adult leaders enough to call out the best qualities in them.
+Sonoma County educators and education leaders were heartbroken by the trauma we witnessed young people experience due to the Tubbs Fire, a climate-related disaster.
 In the aftermath of the Sonoma County fire, more than a dozen Sonoma school boards passed climate action resolutions starting a nationwide campaign to encourage school districts to speak up for current and future students.

 Park Guthrie, pictured here with his three children, co-founded the Schools for Climate Action campaign with the vision that education leaders had a key role to play to end climate silence by calling on Congress to act on climate.